fantasyRqg/EnvProxy/openssl-1.1.1-pre5/test/README.ssltest.md

 ```

 Note that the test expectations sometimes depend on the Configure settings.
 For
-example, the negotiated Protocol depends on the set of available (enabled)
+example, the negotiated TransportHandler depends on the set of available (enabled)
 protocols: a build with `enable-ssl3` has different test expectations than a
 build with `no-ssl3`.